svnovikov/jsonplaceholder-tests/README.md

 Test structure
 ==============

 The tests are written against a black box.
-They cover all resources (user, post, comment, album, photo, todo) and actions under them (get, create, update, delete, filter).
-Assumed `jsonplaceholder` server processes all received data verifying just one required field - resource id.
+They cover all resources (user, post, comment, album, photo, todo) and actions on them (get, create, update, delete, filter).
+Assumed `jsonplaceholder` server processes all received data verifying just one required field - `resource id`.

 The tests are written using the following test design techniques: Boundary Value Analysis, Equivalence Partitioning, Use Case Testing, Error Guessing.